-If you haven't yet downloaded and unzipped the license archive that was attached to the eGenix email, please do so now and point the installer to the location where you extracted the license.py and license.txt file for your installation.
+If you haven't yet downloaded and unzipped the license archive that was attached to the eGenix email, please do so now and point the installer to the location where you extracted the mxodbc_connect_server_license.py and mxodbc_connect_server_license.txt file for your installation.

-Note that the installer will just ask for the license.py file and expect the license.txt to be in the same directory.
+Note that the installer will just ask for the mxodbc_connect_server_license.py file and expect the mxodbc connect server license.txt to be in the same directory.